Fostering FAQ

 I’d like to foster.
 What do I do next?

-You need to have a current Foster Home Application on file.
-You may complete and submit the online form, or call 503-892-2897 and one will be sent to you.
-If you¹d like more information, one of our Foster Home Coordinators will be glad to call you.
-Simply leave a message on our main phone line.
+The first step is submitting an online Foster Home Application.
+If you’d like more information, one of our Foster Home Application Specialists will be glad to call you.
+Simply leave a message on our main phone line (503-892-2897).